mmbman/Katagiri/1980-05-08-Blue-Cliff-Record-Case-4-Talk-1.md

 So she said, “In *Diamond Sutra*, the mind in the present is unattainable, and the mind in the past is unattainable, the mind in the future is unattainable.
 What kind of mind are you going to have lunch with?” *[Soft laughter.]*

-He was completely confused, because *Diamond Sutra* didn’t answer his questions.
+He was completely confused, because the *Diamond Sutra* didn’t answer his questions.
 So unfortunately, he couldn’t have lunch there.

-But this teacher was very straightforward to the old woman, even though she was not Zen priest or whatever they are where she was, so he asked her, “How did you learn Buddhism?
+But this teacher was very straightforward to the old woman, even though she was not a Zen priest or whatever they are where she was, so he asked her, “How did you learn Buddhism?
 Under whom did you learn?”
 She said, “I learned Buddhism under the guidance of a famous Zen Master who is living in the monastery pretty close to this shop.
 His name is [Ryōtan Zen Master](glossary#ryōtan-sūshin).
-You had better go there, and practice under him.”
-So he immediately went to that monastery and practiced, instead of debating with a Zen Master about some aspect of *Diamond Sutra*.
+You had better go there and practice under him.”
+So he immediately went to that monastery and practiced, instead of debating with a Zen Master about some aspect of the *Diamond Sutra*.

 That is Tokusan or Te Shan Zen Master.
 In the future, he was a great Zen Master in China, in the line of Rinzai.
 Tokusan was noted for the strict and rough training of the monks.

 Anyway, “When Te Shan arrived at arrived at Kuei Shan”:  Isan or Kuei Shan was the founder of one of the Zen schools in China.
 In those days, there were the five schools of Zen.
-So, Te Shan arrived at Kuei Shan; probably Te Shan tried to check out who Kuei Shan was.
-It’s just like visiting the famous temple before, in order to debate with the Zen Master on the Zen teachings, “Mind itself is Buddha.”
+So, Te Shan arrived at Kuei Shan.
+Probably Te Shan was trying to check out who Kuei Shan was.
+It’s just like before, visiting the famous temple in order to debate with the Zen Master on the Zen teachings, “Mind itself is Buddha.”

 > ... he carried his bundle with him into the teaching hall, where he crossed from east to west and from west to east.

-I think without dropping down his bundles et cetera, immediately he went inside Kuei Shan’s monastery and the teaching hall.
+I think without setting down his bundles et cetera, immediately he went inside Kuei Shan’s monastery and the teaching hall.
 The teaching hall is usually located at the top of the hill.
-So he went there, without dropping down his bundles.
-And also he walked to the left and to the right, from west to east, east to west, going back and forth.
+So he went there, without setting down his bundles.
+And also he walked to the left and to the right, and from west to east, east to west, going back and forth.

 > He looked around and said, “There is nothing, no one.”
 Then he went out.
 >